-- Document on Community Connectivity, including a draft of a declaration - Book: Community Connectivity: Building the Internet from Scratch. ☑ [2] - IGF2016 final reports from GIP DIgital Watch and from the Forum chair

-. - An updated list of research papers Z about community networking. - Lots of excitement, ideas to discuss, knowledge and experience to share, opportunities for collaboration, and many plans to develop.
+- Document on Community Connectivity, including a draft of the declaration - Book: Community Connectivity: Building the Internet from Scratch. ☑ [2] - IGF2016 final report 🗹. - An updated list of research papers 🖸 about community network. - Lots of excitement, ideas to discuss, knowledge and experience to share, opportunities for collaboration, and many plans to develop.